DomHeal/JInsta-SOAP-Messenger/README.md

 - Enter Username
 - Click Connect
 - Enter a Message Followed by the Enter Button
-- Use /pm "Username" "Message" to send PM's
+- Click a Username to Private Message

 Features
 ------------------------------------